schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Providence

-A construction inspector looks a uninvited cutter at a door.
+A construction inspector looks an uninvited cutter at a door.

 ## Barreled Lighting